3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_01/html/html-dom.md

 ### Generic Structure

 Sometimes we need a tag that doesn't quite fit into any of the previously defined categories.
-If this is the case, we can use one of two generic tags
+If this is the case, we can use one of two generic tags.

 1. div
   - used to block out chunks of content